MustafaBiyikli/SMAQ/Hardware/README.md

 <img src="https://github.com/MustafaBiyikli/SMAQ/blob/master/Hardware/HW_Resources/Soldering.gif" height="400" align="right"/>
 </p>

-All processed were done in controlled and well-ventilated areas using appropriate PPE.
+All processes were done in controlled and well-ventilated areas using appropriate PPE.

 The soldering process involved the use of a micro-soldering iron, hot air station, microscope and no-clean flux.